TownyAdvanced/FlagWar/README.md

 See the Java [Locale](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Locale.html) documentation for well-formed naming.

-> &ast; FlagWar does not support `script` or `extension` fields, so Locale IDs should stick to the `lang(_REGION([_\-]VARIANT))` format.
+> &ast; FlagWar's Locale IDs should stick to the `lang(_REGION([_\-]VARIANT))` format.
 > PRs to Locale processing are welcome.
 It's pretty messy in there...
-Once you have that done, you can go ahead and translate the strings from there.

 After translation is complete, save your changes.
 You will need to [Build FlagWar](README.md#Building-FlagWar) to ensure that all strings are accounted for, and that they render properly for end users.

 ### Building FlagWar

-Building FlagWar requires the use of [Apache Maven][maven], [Git][git] (optional), a [Java Development Kit][jdk] for Java 11 (or greater; [Amazon Corretto recommended][corretto]), and an internet connection.
+Assuming you've got your [environment properly set up][env-setup], building FlagWar is relatively straight forward.

+Steps:
-1) Clone FlagWar from GitHub. _See the [GitHub Docs][github-docs], if you are unfamiliar with cloning projects._
+1) Clone FlagWar from GitHub.
+    - _See the [GitHub Docs][github-docs], if you are unfamiliar with cloning projects._
-2) In a terminal shell, navigate into the cloned `FlagWar` directory.
-Or, if your OS supports opening a terminal from a directory in its file browser, you can do that.
+2) Navigate into the cloned `FlagWar` directory in your terminal.
 3) Run `mvn clean package` to build FlagWar.
-This will put generated files into the `FlagWar/target` directory.
+This will generate files to the `FlagWar/target/` directory.
+    - We also supply several maven profiles for convenience.
+Append `-P profileX,profileY,profileZ` to use them, obviously replacing the ridiculous placeholder profiles listed here.

-   > 💡 If you are on Linux and get JAVA_HOME errors, try adding the `-P alternatives` flag to your
+    - 💡 If you are on Linux and get JAVA_HOME errors, try using the  `alternatives` profile.
-   > Maven command(s).
+    - The `checkstyle` profile will ensure that code edits are in-line with the code style guidelines.
+    - The `javadocs` profile will generate a `FlagWar-version-javadoc.jar` file, as well as the `FlagWar/target/apidocs/` folder.

-Alternatively, you can build it through your IDE, provided that it includes Maven, or that it can at least find it.
+You can alternatively build FlagWar through your IDE, provided that it includes Maven, or that it can at least find it.
 Check your IDE's documentation regarding Maven support.

 Supporting the Project